-In general the products can be characterised as devices that monitor symptoms, detect exacerbations and assist patients to remain independent in their own home.
+In general the products can be characterised as devices that monitor symptoms, detect exacerbations, provide alerts and assist individuals to remain independent in the home.
+People with disabilities need a range of services.
 The provision of telemonitoring services requires flexibility and redundancy to ensure that the range is not limiting to new and improved technologies but also that it does not grow to a disproportionate size.
 A methodology would be required, by which other items can be added and removed.